-Any authorized person who is listed in Chancery will be allowed to check out students after 10:10 AM and before 2:45 PM.
+Any authorized person who is listed in PowerSchool will be allowed to check out students after 10:10 AM and before 2:45 PM.
 A photo ID will need to be presented at the time of check out.
+Student checkout after 2:45 PM may not be possible.
+Students who drive themselves must call the school directly to give permission for them to leave school.
+Students leaving school for illness are NOT must be checked out by a parent in person.